armandvanhelsync/very-simple-contact-form/readme.txt

 Question?
 Please take a look at the FAQ section.

 = Translation =
-Dutch, German, French, Danish, Swedish, Italian, Spanish, Catalan, Brazilian Portuguese, Polish, Croatian, Estonian, Slovenian, Hungarian and Turkish translation included.
+Dutch, German, French, Danish, Swedish, Finnish, Italian, Spanish, Catalan, Brazilian Portuguese, Polish, Croatian, Estonian, Slovenian, Hungarian and Turkish translation included.
 More translations are very welcome!
 Please contact me via my website.

 = Credits =
 Without the WordPress codex and help from the WordPress community I was not able to develop this plugin, so: thank you!
 And a special thanks to the friendly users of 'PHP hulp' for helping me to create bugfree code.

-I used these scripts for developing the Very Simple Contact Form:
+I have used these scripts for developing the Very Simple Contact Form:

 http://code.tutsplus.com/articles/creating-a-simple-contact-form-for-simple-needs--wp-27893